department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/travel-reimbursement-mvp-remote-test/conversation-guide-prototype-tasks-for-a-b-starting-with-b.md

 *The participant should be on the “Are all of the following true?” page.*

-Now, instead of tapping “yes” to this question, please tap “no.”
+Now, instead of tapping “yes” to this question, please tap “no.” Remember, we answered “yes” to this question the first time.

 Please go ahead and tap “check in now” for either appointment to advance to the next page.

 *The participant should be on the confirmation page.*

-Now, again, on this page, as you’re reviewing, I would like you to talk aloud as much as possible so that you share what you’re thinking and what, if anything, you’re unsure about before.
+Now, again, on this page, as you’re reviewing, I would like you to talk aloud as much as possible so that you share what you’re thinking and what, if anything, you’re unsure about before advancing to the next page.
 Please start reviewing.

 So, again, this is the last page of the check in experience.
 Could you tell me if this is what you expected to see as a result of changing your answer to "no" to filing a travel reimbursement claim?